wellsst/wellsst.github.io/_posts/2019-04-27-oils-aint-oils.md

 Edible oils are derived from plants and animals.
 Basically they're a fuel, long burning as different to sugars which prove a quicker but shorter shot of energy.
 Olive oil has been used to power modern Antarctic adventures, imagine consuming a liter of the stuff in a day just to maintain at least 12,000 calories/day intake.

 Oils are essential beyond being a fuel.
 They also contain many other useful molecules such as Omega-3-6-9 fatty acids that the human body cannot produce by itself.
-They protect your organs, keeep your body warm and are essential to the manufacture of hormones.
+They protect your organs, keep your body warm and are essential to the manufacture of hormones.

 They also aid in the absorption of the fat soluble vitamins A, D, E and K (careful of too much of a good thing though).